Willis Bouchey: Television

 Bouchey was a member of Jack Webb's Dragnet stock company, appeared in five episodes and was billed variously as "Willis Bouchey", "William Bouchey", "Willis Buchet," or "Bill Bouchey."
 He appeared as a sheep trader in the title 1958 episode "Cash Robertson" of the NBC children's western series, Buckskin.
 In 1960 to 1961, he was cast twice in the ABC sitcom, Harrigan and Son, and four times in the role of Springer in the CBS sitcom, Pete and Gladys.

 He guest starred on CBS's Dennis the Menace and played a judge in 23 episodes of that same network's Perry Mason, "one of the more frequent judges on the bench" in that program.
 He played Judge Neilson in "The Alfred Hitchcock Hour" S1 E4 "I Saw the Whole Thing" which aired 10/10/1962.
 Also on CBS, on Rod Serling's The Twilight Zone, Willis Bouchey appeared as Dr. Samuel Thorne in the episode "The Masks," which premiered March 20, 1964.

 Also in 1964, he appeared on Petticoat Junction.
 He was Dr. John Rhone in the episode "Kate Flat on Her Back".

-He also worked again with Perry Mason title star Raymond Burr in an episode of NBC's Ironside.
+He also worked again with Perry Mason star Raymond Burr in an episode of NBC's Ironside.
 He made guest appearances on The Sheriff of Cochise (1957), The Great Gildersleeve (5 episodes), Have Gun Will Travel, Wanted: Dead or Alive (3 episodes), 77 Sunset Strip, Gunsmoke (2 episodes), Bonanza (2 episodes), Wagon Train, The Virginian (2 episodes), Crossroads; Richard Diamond, Private Detective; Daniel Boone, Laramie (5 episodes), Father Knows Best, The Danny Thomas Show, Gomer Pyle: USMC, F Troop, The Adventures of Rin Tin Tin, Lassie, Johnny Ringo, Bat Masterson, The Doris Day Show, The Untouchables, Stoney Burke, Going My Way, The Many Loves of Dobie Gillis (2 episodes),The Beverly Hillbillies (2 episodes), Dr. Kildare, The Dakotas, Hazel (5 episodes), The Mod Squad, Green Acres, The Munsters (2 episodes), McHale's Navy (3 episodes), The Andy Griffith Show (4 episodes), Get Smart, and The Alfred Hitchcock Hour (3 episodes).

 On ABC's Colt .45 television series, Bouchey played Lew Wallace, the governor of New Mexico Territory, in the episode "Amnesty".
 Wallace offered a pardon to the bandit Billy the Kid, played on Colt .45 by Robert Conrad.

 Throughout his career, Bouchey worked in twelve productions for director John Ford and was one of the more frequently-used members of Ford's stock company.
 In The Man Who Shot Liberty Valance, he delivered the final line, "Nothing's too good for the man who shot Liberty Valance."

+Personal life and death

+In December 1933, Bouchey married Thelma Evelyn Marguitte.
+They had one child, a daughter, Christine.
+For well over a decade (extending from 1958 to at least 1971), Mrs. Bouchey was frequently in the news as a prominent figure in Southern California's doll collection community.

+Bouchey died at age 70 on September 27, 1977, in Burbank, California.